 What is Interoceptive Awareness?

-Recently I attended a conference held by my local CARD (Center for Autism and Related Disorders) and went to a session called “Interoception: The Eighth Sensory System.”
-It was given by occupational therapist, autism expert, researcher and published author, Kelly Mahler.
-She started off by defining interoception as a sensory system that provides information on how the body is feeling on the inside.
+Shortly after making that list, I attended a conference held by my local CARD (Center for Autism and Related Disorders).
+I went to a session called “Interoception: The Eighth Sensory System.”
+Kelly Mahler, occupational therapist, autism expert, researcher, and published author led the presentation.
+She started by defining interoception as a sensory system that provides information on how the body feels inside.
 In this short video clip, Kelly details this definition.

-In the session, she explained there are receptors everywhere in our body in places such as our mouth, ears, eyes, stomach, bowels, and skin.
+She then explained there are receptors everywhere in our body in places such as our mouth, ears, eyes, stomach, bowels, and skin.
 Those receptors send signals to a part of the brain called the insula.
-The insula interprets those signals and tells us we are experiencing things such as fear, pain, thirst, or the urge to go to the bathroom.
+The insula interprets those signals and tells us we are experiencing fear, pain, thirst, or the urge to go to the bathroom, as well as other sensations or emotions.

 For example, if you notice your mouth is dry, your brain may register thirst.
 If your stomach growls and you feel lightheaded, your brain may register hunger.
 Once you recognize the thirst or hunger, you act on it and get something to eat or drink, and the feeling of thirst or hunger goes away.
 That is interoceptive awareness.